Best ice fishing in Northern Ontario

 The sheer number of spectacular opportunities and species is truly remarkable.
 Here is a selection of some of the best ice fishing experiences.

-Located west of Thunder Bay, Whitefish Lake is 30 square km in size, and has a maximum depth of seven metres.
-It is a long, shallow fish factory.
+Located west of Thunder Bay, Whitefish Lake is 30 square kilometres in size, and has a maximum depth of seven metres.
+It’s a long, shallow fish factory.
 The lake has a strong population of walleye, with fish approaching 10 pounds caught every winter.
-The best fishing for walleye happens during first ice and into January and then again at last ice before the season closes April 15.
+The best fishing for walleye happens during first ice and into January and then again at last ice before the season ends on April 15.

 For more information about fishing on Whitefish Lake, visit Superior Country.

-Lodges & Ice Fishing Hut Rentals on Lac Des Mille Lacs
+Lodges and ice fishing hut rentals on Lac Des Mille Lacs

 For more information about ice fishing on Lac Des Mille Lacs, visit Superior Country.